 As the name implies, it is a core of magnetic material (such as iron) surrounded by a coil of wire through which an electric current is passed to magnetise the core.

 A solenoid is a cylindrical coil of wire acting as a magnet when carrying an electric current.
 A solenoid is the same as an electromagnet but without a core of material that can be magnetised i.e. iron (which is magnetically soft).

 NOTE: A solenoid still produces a magnetic field but not as strong as an electromagnet of the same size.
-Infact the magnetic field with the iron core in is over 1000 times stronger (yes - one thousand times).
+In fact, the magnetic field with the iron core is more than 1,000 times stronger (yes – one thousand times).

-To remember what a solenoid is, just use the mnemonic:
+To recall what a solenoid is, remember this:

 Solenoid = Stolen and Void